-These days companies like Braintree (PayPal product) or Stripe provide all necessary tools to setup payment process on your website without compromising security or breaching very strict PCI compliance regulations.
+These days companies like Braintree (PayPal product) or Stripe provide all necessary tools to setup payment process on your website without compromising security or breaching very strict PCI DSS compliance regulations.
 The only thing you need is AAM E-Commerce extension that “glues” together payment gateway integration and AAM core.

-With few steps you will be able to start selling access to any content on your website and here are they:
+With the few steps you will be able to start selling access to any content on your website and here are they:

-You should also notice a custom metabox on the right side titled as “E-Commerce”.
+You should also notice a custom metabox on the right side titled “E-Commerce”.
 Here you can define the cost of your product.
 Any other details for purchase transactions can be defined with your merchant provider either Braintree or Stripe.

-Go to Appearance->Widgets and drop the AAM Payment Widget to the sidebar.
-Depending on the selected Payment Merchant, provide all necessary information that would authorize you with the payment merchant.
+Go to Appearance->Widgets and drop the “AAM Payment Widget” to the sidebar.
+Depending on the selected Payment Merchant, provide all necessary information that authorizes you with the payment merchant.